Mauzzz0/eslint-config/README.md

   },
 ```

-Project's file `package.json` should be like this:
+Project's file `package.json` should looks like this:
 ```json
 {
   "name": "name",